-Among the texts to be studied are: Gilgamesh, The Bhagavad Gita, the Tao Te Ching, the Analects of Confucius, the Gospel of Thomas (a Gnostic gospel), The Ceasing of Notions, (a Buddhist text from the Dunhuang caves), The Meditations of Marcus Aurelius, The Last Days of Socrates (Plato), The Poems of Rumi.
-(The selection of texts may vary from semester to semester since there are so many possibilities to choose from).
+Among the texts to be studied are: Gilgamesh, The Bhagavad Gita, the Tao Te Ching, the Analects of Confucius, the Gospel of Thomas (a Gnostic gospel), The Ceasing of Notions, (a Buddhist text from the Dunhuang caves), The Heart Sutra, The Meditations of Marcus Aurelius, The Last Days of Socrates (Plato), The Poems of Rumi.
+(Please note: the selection of texts may vary from semester to semester since there are so many possibilities to choose from).

 A careful study of these books reveals that many of the cultural differences that shape peoples from around the world are fairly superficial.
 Dig deeply enough and you can see those differences disappear and our common humanity shine through.
 Marcus Aurelius, for example, would have had a great time hanging out with Confucius; Lao Tzu and Socrates could easily have been pals.
 The Jesus figure in The Gospel of Thomas would have been right at home with the Buddhist monk in The Ceasing of Notions.
 There’s a little bit of Gilgamesh in all of us.
 And I would bet that any of us would appreciate a friend like Arjuna’s Krishna in The Bhagavad Gita.